LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

-The first part of our response addresses big themes in the reviews;
+The first part of our response addresses one selected theme from each review;
-the second part addresses all remaining concerns individually.
+the second part addresses all remaining comments and questions individually.

-What do the results say about blame for gradual typing in practice?
+What the experimental results say about the theory vs the practice of blame
 ================================================================================

-The introduction says that the experimental results lead to the following conclusions about blame _in practice_:

-1. Blame helps locate impedance mismatches, though not immensely more than simple stacktraces, and
-2. Natural blame helps more than Transient, and Transient more than Erasure's stacktraces, *but*
+Theoretical work that compares different checking and blame strategies for gradual types (Greenman et al. ICFP 2018 and OOPSLA 2019) declares a clear
+winner: Natural.
+Natural is the only semantics that is strongly type sound, a complete monitor and, most importantly in the context of this paper, has sound and complete blame assignment.
+The latter means that Natural blames all and only those components that are relevant to a type impedance.
+In contrast Transient may fail to blame some relevant components and may blame irrelevant ones.

+At first glance, the experiment of this paper seems to validate the theoretical conclusions:

+1. Natural's blame assignment is as good as the theory predicts; Natural blame helps locate impedance mismatches in almost all debugging scenarios.
+The only exceptions are (i) due to bugs in Typed Racket and (ii) debugging scenarios that result in runtime errors with unhelpful stacktraces from the underlying checks of Racket rather than Typed Racket's checks.

-3. Natural blame is only marginally better than Transient in practice, and both not immensely better than Erasure's stacktraces.
+2. In general, Natural blame is better that Transient blame and both are better than Erasure's stacktraces.

-The phrase "in practice" refers to the way that blame behaves in real programs with an impedance mismatch, using real implementations of each semantics.

-In light of the data in figures 8, 9, and 10, the benefits of blame in practice do not measure up to the expectations established by theory.
-Concretely, blame does provide useful debugging information, but the results suggest that in practice blame is only necessary to debug (as compared with simple exceptions) in a small fraction of scenarios.

-- The theory suggests that Natural's blame should be more precise than Transient because Natural precisely tracks all possible interactions while Transient approximates (see [11]: Greenman et al. OOPSLA'19).

-- In practice, Natural's blame has utility comparable to Transient's.

-The experiment in this paper reveals that mismatch, but it necessarily considers only a limited view of the space of possible impedance mismatch scenarios that might arise in reality.
+However, a closer inspection of the empirical results reveals that they paint a picture with gray zones that the black and white theoretical results are  not refined enough to capture:

+1. There is a small but substantial number of debugging scenarios where Natural blame is not helpful but Transient blame is.
+These scenarios are not all due to bugs in Typed Racket.
+Hence, the theory that deems natural blame superior to that of Natural cannot explain them away.

+2. While the theory claims that language designers should select Natural and its blames for maximum benefits, the results of the experiment indicate that Transient and Erasure are good enough for locating impedance mismatches in most cases.
+Hence, given the cost of Natural, the theory's answer fails to provide good enough guidance to language designers.

+In sum the experiment in this paper reveals the mismatch between the theory and the practice of blame.
+The latter refers to blame's actual utility in real programs that run in a real implementation rather than artificial examples in an idealized model.

+As a result, there are two intertwined directions forward:

+1. Revisiting the theory of blame to match the practice of blame.

+2. Analyzing further the practice of blame beyond the scenarios this paper considers.

 Section 11 points to another space of scenarios that deserves
 analysis: scenarios where mismatches arise due to mistakes in type